 3 pm: Choose your own adventure for your afternoon activity in Flushing.
 The following attractions all surround Flushing Meadows Corona Park, where the World's Fair was held both in 1939 and 1964/1965.
 Stop in the park to ogle at the iconic Unisphere, a 140-foot tall steel model of the planet, leftover from the 1960s.
 If visiting Queens from April to October, catch a game at Citi Field, home to the Mets and some of the best concession food in all of MLB.
 Toward the end of summer every year, the US Open comes to Queens at USTA Billie Jean King National Tennis Center and Arthur Ashe Stadium.
 Smaller tournaments are played outside of the US Open so check the calendar if you’re a fan.
 Kids will enjoy the hands-on exhibits (more than 450!) at the award-winning New York Hall of Science.

-6 pm: Queens is proud to have residents from more than 120 countries, speaking 135 different languages.
+6 pm: Queens is proud to have residents from more than 120 countries, speaking 160 different languages.
 If you’re in Flushing from April to October, don’t miss the Queens Night Market in front of the New York Hall of Science.
-Everyone in the family can have something different, from Russian pelmeni dumplings, Ethiopian injera, and Venezuelan arepas to tropical desserts, Romanian-Hungarian chimney cake, and Persian sweets, but we recommend sharing so you can try even more!
+Everyone in the family can have something different, from Polish pierogi, Cambodian Fish Amok, and Brazilian steak sandwiches to tropical desserts, Romanian-Hungarian chimney cake, and Persian sweets, but we recommend sharing so you can try even more!

 If you’re visiting when the night market is on hiatus, grab dinner in Jackson Heights.
-Take the subway to Roosevelt Av - Jackson Heights to have your pick of central- and south-Asian cuisine including Indian, Pakistani, and Nepalese.
-Jackson Diner is popular for its dosa, Kabab King for kababs, and Himalayan Yak for momos.
+Take the 7 train to Jackson Heights-Roosevelt Avenue/74th Street Station to have your pick of Central- and South-Asian cuisine including Indian, Pakistani, and Nepalese.
+Jackson Diner is popular for its dosa, Kabab King for kababs, and Himalayan Yak for momos (South-Asian dumplings).

 10 am: Il Bambino in Astoria serves more than a dozen “brunch paninis” on weekends with fun names like “Notorious P.I.G.” (smoked bacon, scrambled eggs, aged cheddar, truffle spread) and “Getting Piggy With It” (soppressata, scrambled eggs, onion marmalade, basil pesto, pecorino romano).